Nigel Hicks BVSc MRCVS Co-Founder

 At the start of 2019 Hayley joined Circle Economy as programme lead of Circle Action Hubs, working with a group of international partners to take local action, build capacity, and develop a consistent global voice around a circular economy.
 Hayley is Co-founder and Chief Communications Innovator at HuckleBe a strategic communications consultancy.

 After graduating from Massey University in New Zealand with zoology and veterinary degrees in 1998, Steve spent several years working in zoos, wildlife rehabilitation centres and sanctuaries in Australia, Thailand and Cameroon before joining the team at Chester Zoo as veterinary officer from 2003 to 2018.
-Steve currently works as a wildlife consultant and is studying for a PhD.
+Steve is currently Programme Manager for Wildlife Health Australia and a capacity development and research consultant for the University of Minnesota, USA.

-As well is this role of helping to provide the clinical service at Chester Zoo, Steve has been working with PASA for over 10 years, and following PASA’s model, he helped create the Orangutan Veterinary Advisory Group with the Orangutan Conservancy and many Indonesian and Malaysian wildlife vets and scientists.
+As well his previous role of helping to provide the clinical service at Chester Zoo, Steve has been working with PASA for over 15 years, and following PASA’s model, he co-founded the Orangutan Veterinary Advisory Group with the Orangutan Conservancy and many Indonesian and Malaysian wildlife vets and scientists.

 Steve is passionate about the importance of following one health principals in the area of ecological health, and strives to facilitate opportunities that allow discussion and mitigation of wildlife disease situations, and its effects on landscape conservation.